treefortress/SoundAS/README.md

 #Basic Playback

-    //Play, by default does not allow multiple instances of a song.
+    //Play, by default does not allow multiple instances of a Sound.
     SoundAS.play("click", volume, startTime, loops, allowMultiple, allowInterrupt);

     //Shortcut for typical game fx (doesn't loop, allows for overlapping instances)